ElektraInitiative/libelektra/doc/help/elektra-highlevel-gen.md

 results in a single file.

 If you don't care that additional files will be required to run your application, you can switch to `specLocation=external`.
-With this option the code-generator creates an additional output file, which contains the processed specification.
-The files is in `quickdump` format, so it can be mounted directly via `quickdump`.
+With this option the code-generator creates an additional output file, which contains the processed specification. <sup id="a1">[1](#f1)</sup> The file is in `quickdump` format, so it can be mounted directly via `quickdump`.
 If embedding the specification into your application is not something you want to do (e.g. because of the size increase), but you still want to use `specload`, you can do that too.
 Just use a configuration like `app=/usr/bin/cat args=#0 args/#0="path-to-spec-output-file"`.

 Using the combination `specLocation=external defaultsHandling=embedded`, still embeds a smaller keyset only containing the default values into your application.
-If that is still too much for you, may use `defaultsHandling=embedded`.
+If that is still too much for you, may use `defaultsHandling=speconly`.
 This way defaults are not passed to
 `elektraOpen` anymore.
 Instead default values are handled only via the `spec` plugin.
 If your specification is not mounted correctly, your application will not run anymore.

 To avoid this case of a misconfigured mountpoint, you can use `specValidation=minimal`.
 It is by far not a perfect solution, but it will cause the initialization function (by default named `loadConfiguration`) to fail, if the specification is not mounted at the expected mountpoint or if the specification was not `spec-mount`ed.

+<b id="f1">1</b>: At the time of writing, the processed specification is the same as the input specification, but in future the code-generator may
+automatically add metadata, e.g. to allow better validation. [↩](#a1)

 ## Enums